vladmihalcea/hypersistence-utils/README.md

 #### Option 2: Paid support

-If you don't have the time to provide a fix, the I could fix your issue via [consulting](https://vladmihalcea.com/consulting/).
+If you don't have the time to provide a fix, then I can fix your issue via [consulting](https://vladmihalcea.com/consulting/).
+If you're in a hurry, this is going to be your best option.

 ### Are you struggling with application performance issues?